What Happened To NoPhone From Shark Tank Season 7?

 It doesn't happen often, but every once in a while, the Sharks will hear a pitch so awful or perplexing that they think they're being pranked.
 Granted, there's some merit to what entrepreneurs Van Gould and Chris Sheldon were trying to convey, which may be why the Sharks even entertained hearing more about NoPhone, the "pet rock" of the 21st century, but the duo had an uphill battle in convincing the titular investors.

 Being a new pet rock definitely isn't a death knell, especially since creator Gary Dahl became a millionaire off the simple idea.
 Can the same be said for Gould and Sheldon, though?
-Or did they flop out of the tank like other notable "Shark Tank" failures like Tycoon Real Estate and Rolodoc?
+Or did they flop out of the tank like other notable "Shark Tank" failures, such as the Sullivan Generator from Season 3 or the Kymera body boards from Season 10?
+Gould and Sheldon entered the tank with a block of plastic and a vision, but as "Shark Tank" fanatics know, more is needed to win over the money-loving investors.

-What Happened to NoPhone on Shark Tank?
+What happened to NoPhone on Shark Tank?

+They then revealed their product — a simple hunk of plastic that resembles a phone — and explained it was meant to help people battle their phone addictions and resist the urge to text and scroll.
+While the Sharks clearly found this humorous, Gould and Sheldon faced an uphill battle to convince any of the five investors to part with $250,000 for 25% of a product that they, themselves, described as being "not intended to be used for anything."
 The duo was given the opportunity to tout their $42,000 in sales, and while that figure surprised the Sharks, the pitch took a turn when Daymond John asked if there was a patent.
 When they affirmed that they did apply for a provisional patent, Mark Cuban immediately dropped out, stating, "There's only one thing I hate more than people staring at their phones, and that's dumb patents."

-NoPhone After Shark Tank
+NoPhone after Shark Tank

-Gould and Sheldon may not have earned the trust and money of any Shark, but that's not always the end of the line for a product.
+Van Gould and Chris Sheldon may not have earned the trust and money of any Shark, but that's not always the end of the line for a product.
 Despite bombing on TV, NoPhone persisted and attempted four different Kickstarter campaigns.
 Though the first campaign in 2014 sought $30,000 and only raised $10,021, the pair tried again twice in 2015.

 The second campaign sought $5,000 and raised just over $18,000 to back the model NoPhone presented on "Shark Tank."
 The third Kickstarter for the NoPhone ZERO, an even more basic iteration with engraved branding, sought $500 and raised over $1,200.
 Finally, in 2016, Gould and Sheldon ran a campaign for the NoPhone Air, clearly embracing the gag concept with a plastic shell full of nothing.
 While previous Kickstarters smashed past their goals, the NoPhone Air barely made the $500 goal with $563 pledged.